Mercury-arc valve: Applications

 One of the last major uses of mercury arc valves was in HVDC power transmission, where they were used in many projects until the early 1970s, including the HVDC Inter-Island link between the North and South Islands of New Zealand and the HVDC Kingsnorth link from Kingsnorth power station to London.
 However, starting about 1975, silicon devices have made mercury-arc rectifiers largely obsolete, even in HVDC applications.
 The largest ever mercury-arc rectifiers, built by English Electric, were rated at 150 kV, 1800 A and were used until 2004 at the Nelson River DC Transmission System high-voltage DC-power-transmission project.
 The valves for the Inter-Island and Kingsnorth projects used four anode columns in parallel, while those of the Nelson River project used six anode columns in parallel in order to obtain the necessary current rating.
 The Inter-Island link was the last HVDC transmission scheme in operation using mercury arc valves.
 It was formally decommissioned on 1 August 2012.
 The mercury arc valve converter stations of the New Zealand scheme were replaced by new thyristor converter stations.
 A similar mercury arc valve scheme, the HVDC Vancouver Island link was replaced by a three-phase AC link in 2014.

 Mercury arc valves remain in use in some South African mines and Kenya (at Mombasa Polytechnic - Electrical & Electronic department).

 Mercury arc valves were used extensively in DC power systems on London Underground, and two were still observed to be in operation in 2000 at the disused deep-level air-raid shelter at Belsize Park.
 After they were no longer needed as shelters, Belsize Park and several other deep shelters were used as secure storage, particularly for music and television archives.
 This led to the mercury-arc rectifier at the Goodge Street shelter featuring in an early episode of Doctor Who as an alien brain, cast for its "eerie glow".

 Auckland's Museum Of Transport And Technology (MOTAT) still employs a mercury-arc valve to provide power to the tram which carries visitors between its two sites.

-The Durie Hill Elevator in Whanganui, New Zealand uses an mercury-arc valve to covert AC power into DC and power its electric motor, the elevator is part of the cities public transport network and carries passengers daily.
+The Durie Hill Elevator in Whanganui, New Zealand uses an mercury-arc valve to convert AC power into DC and power its electric motor, the elevator is part of the city's public transport network and carries passengers daily.